-Copenhagen, Denmark, 25 April 2022 - Xellia Pharmaceuticals (‘Xellia’ or the ‘Group’), a global leader in the manufacturing of specialty anti-infective treatments, reports on its business update for the year ending December 31, 2021 and outlook for 2022.
+Copenhagen, Denmark, 18 April 2023 - Xellia Pharmaceuticals (‘Xellia’ or the ‘Group’), a specialty pharmaceutical company focusing on providing anti-infective treatments and other critical care therapies for serious and often life-threatening conditions, reports its business update for the year ending December 31, 2022 and outlook for 2023.

 Carl-Åke Carlsson, CEO and President, Xellia Pharmaceuticals, commented:

 “In 2022, despite the challenges of the global environment and business pressures, Xellia Pharmaceuticals continued to focus on its purpose to save lives by leading the fight against infections through providing anti-infective and critical care therapies to patients around the world.
 We successfully navigated inflationary pressures in Europe related to energy and commodities, achieving $327.2 million in revenue, an 8% growth over the previous year.

 Our Global Anti-infectives business had a strong year, achieving an all-time high in revenue of $242.8 million, driven by capacity expansion and the profitability of key anti-infective products.
 The US Injectable business also performed well, with 23% year-on-year revenue growth, attributed to our focus on VANCO READY® Vancomycin Injection, USP and the launch of new products.